cmcqueen/simplerandom/python/README.txt

 Supported Python Versions
 -------------------------

 Currently this has had basic testing on Ubuntu 10.04 32-bit and Windows XP 32-bit.
+It passes the basic ``simplerandom.iterators.test`` unit tests, as well as basic manual testing of ``simplerandom.random``.
+A more thorough unit test suite is needed.

 In Ubuntu, it has been tested on Python 2.6 and 3.1 and passes.

-In Windows, it has been tested on Python 2.6, 2.7 and 3.1 and passes.
-It has also been tested on Python 2.5, and fails (due to use of ``next()`` function).
+In Windows, it has been tested on Python 2.4, 2.5, 2.6, 2.7 and 3.1.
+It passes under these versions.

-The pure Python code is expected to work on 64-bit platforms.
+The pure Python code is expected to work on 64-bit platforms, but has not been tested.
 The Cython version of ``simplerandom.iterators`` should work on 64-bit platforms, but has not been tested.

-The plan is to support Python >= 2.5 and 3.x.

 ------------